ReemBarqawi/parachute16-data-analysis-training/README.md

 A structured learning repository documenting my journey in the
 <strong>Parachute16 Data Analysis Training Program</strong>.
 <br>
+A structured learning repository documenting my journey in the Parachute16 Data Analysis Training Program.

+This training is part of the Youth Growth & Advancement (YGA) Project, an employment-focused training program funded by the U.S. Government and implemented by Q2IMPACT in collaboration with Parachute16.

-This repo includes practice files, cleaned datasets, dashboards, and all exercises completed throughout the training roadmap.
+This repository includes practice files, cleaned datasets, dashboards, and all exercises completed throughout the training roadmap.
 </p>

 ---

-## 📘 Roadmap Covered in This Training
+### 📚 Training Learning Path

-The training follows a clear data-analysis learning path:
+The training follows a structured data-analysis learning path:

-- **Excel** → Data cleaning, transformation & analysis
+1. **Excel** → Data cleaning, transformation, and exploratory analysis
+2. **Power BI** → Building interactive dashboards, KPIs, and business insights
-- **SQL** → Querying, joining & structuring relational data
+3. **SQL** → Querying, joining, and structuring relational data
-- **Power BI** → Building dynamic dashboards & insights
-- **Python for Data Analysis** → Pandas, NumPy & visualization
+4. **Python for Data Analysis** → Pandas, NumPy, and data visualization

 ---